SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ## What you'll learn: Overview
 Duration: 0:03:00

 This codelab is a follow-on to the [Spring Cloud Stream Basics](https://codelabs.solace.dev/codelabs/spring-cloud-stream-basics/#0) one.
 If you aren't yet familiar with the Spring Cloud Stream framework go ahead and jump over there to get a quick introduction to the framework.
-This codelab will go into more detail (Beyond the Basics 😜) of developing your Cloud Stream microservice.
+This codelab will go into more detail (Beyond the Basics 😜) of developing your Cloud Stream microservice with imperative functions.
 We will be using the Solace binder and Event Broker thoughout.
 The majority of features we will learn today apply at the framework level and do not depend on the underlying broker/binder of choice, however a few will be Solace specific and I will try to specify that when necessary.

+Also note that while Spring Cloud Stream supports both imperative and reactive functions this codelab will be focused on the use of imperative ones.

 💡 You'll Learn:
 * How to choose your communication model